ar-nelson/jaspr/readme.md

 Magic objects are JSON objects with two special qualities: they can be compared using address equality, and they can't be directly serialized to JSON.
 Other than that, all operations that work on JSON objects work on magic objects: their type is `object`, and they have keys with values.

 Functions are actually still plain JSON, and it's possible to create functions that aren't magic objects, so long as they aren't recursive.
 Jaspr takes after ultra-minimalistic Lisps like [newLISP][newlisp] and [PicoLisp][picolisp] in that the scope is just another data structure, and closures are just data structures containing a scope and code.
 However, scopes may contain self-references, thus functions must be unserializable to prevent infinite loops.
-But they are ordinary JSON objects in every other way; this opens up interesting metaprogramming possibilities, by allowing functions and macros to directly inspect a function's scope or code.
+But they are ordinary JSON objects in every other way, and this opens up interesting metaprogramming possibilities by allowing functions and macros to directly inspect a function's scope or code.

 [dynamic]: https://github.com/ar-nelson/jaspr/blob/master/jaspr/data-types.jaspr.md#dynamic-variables
 [newlisp]: http://www.newlisp.org/